Practical wildlife help · Massachusetts

 What to Do If You See a Turtle in the Road in Massachusetts

 Turtles in the road create the kind of split-second situation people get wrong all the time.
-This guide should explain when it is safe to help, which direction matters, what never to do, and how to handle the situation without making it worse for the animal or for traffic.
+This guide explains when it is safe to help, which direction matters, what never to do, and how to handle the situation without making it worse.

 Window strikes